codeadamca/activities/README.md

-# LEGO Team Bulding Challenges
+# LEGO Team Bulding Activities

 A collection of team building activities using LEGO&reg; bricks.